-Besides putting my heart and soul into each design opportunity, my natural aptitude and sheer love of architecture has helped me attract teams of distinctive designers for more than three decades.
-Clients who work with me appreciate the fact that building a strong relationship with them is as important as designing their ideal home.
-I spend as much time with our clients as feasibly possible.
+Besides putting my heart and soul into each design opportunity, my natural aptitude and sheer love of architecture has helped me attract teams of distinctive designers for more than 40 years.

 Growing up in the south and having a mother that introduced me to the beauty of art and design, enabled me to refine my love of architecture at a young age.
 My early fascination with southern, classical architecture set the stage for my success, and I continue to study and learn from it.
 It never gets old.

 When I’m not designing, I’m spending time with my wife, Claire, and our four grown children, Harry, William, Glenn and Cissy or at our Blowing Rock home in the beautiful Blue Ridge Mountains of North Carolina.

 To see all that Harry does, take a peek at his Pure Harry design collections.